 Textured Long Bob

-Go simple and chic with this cute mid part lob that goes down to your collarbones.
-Style with thick waves and a curtain fringe for an added sexy vibe.
+Go simple and chic with this cute mid-part lob that goes down to your collarbones.
+If you don’t like the sleek version as shown in the picture above, then style with thick waves and a curtain fringe for an added sexy vibe.

 Pair these piecey tousled waves with cool blonde highlights for a multidimensional look.
 This is definitely a style that will allow you to shake your hair and let them down in the wind without worrying!

 Paint your layered waves with this standout fashion color.
 The cut is so impressive with the volume on top and the thin ends that make it so lightweight.